The Homesman: Plot

-In 1854, Mary Bee Cuddy is a 31-year-old spinster from New York, a former teacher who journeyed to the Midwest for more opportunity.
-She is an active member of the small farming community of Loup in the Nebraska Territory and has significant financial prospects and sizable land ownership.
-She seems strong and independent but suffers from depression and feels isolated.
-She makes dinner for her neighbor Bob Giffen and sings to him, but when she proposes, he turns her down, saying she is plain-looking and too bossy.
+In 1854, Mary Bee Cuddy, a 31-year-old unmarried teacher from New York, came to the Midwest for more opportunities.
+In the small farming community of Loup in the Nebraska Territory she owns sizable property and is financially secure.
+Though she seems strong and independent, she suffers from depression and feels isolated.
+She invites her neighbor Bob Giffen for dinner and proposes marriage, but he turns her down, saying she is plain-looking and too bossy.
 He leaves to find a wife back east.

-After a harsh winter, three women from the community show signs of mental instability due to the hardships they have faced.
-Arabella Sours loses three children to diphtheria, Theoline Belknap kills her own child after a poor harvest puts her family at risk of starvation, and Gro Svendsen, a Danish immigrant, is in an abusive relationship with her husband and breaks down after her mother dies.
-Reverend Dowd calls upon one of their husbands to escort the women eastward to a church in Hebron, Iowa that cares for the mentally ill.
-Mr. Belknap refuses to participate in the lottery to determine who will escort the women; Cuddy takes his place, and the lot falls on her.
+After a harsh winter, three women in the community show signs of prairie madness.
+Arabella Sours has lost three children to diphtheria, and Gro Svendsen, a Danish immigrant in an abusive marriage, breaks down after her mother dies.
+Theoline Belknap kills her own child after a poor harvest.
+Reverend Dowd calls upon one of their husbands to escort the women east to the Lady's Aid Society Methodist Church in Hebron, Iowa, which cares for the mentally ill.
+Theoline's husband Vester refuses to participate in the lottery to decide who will escort the women; Cuddy takes his place, and the lot falls on her.

-While preparing for her journey, Cuddy encounters George Briggs, a claim jumper, who has been left on horseback with a noose around his neck for stealing Bob Giffen's land while he is away.
-Scared to make the trip alone, she frees him, and in return demands his help escorting the women.
+While preparing for the trip, Cuddy encounters George Briggs, a claim jumper, who has been left on horseback with a noose around his neck for stealing Bob Giffen's land in his absence.
+Scared to make the trip alone, she frees him, on the condition that he helps escort the women.
 He immediately casts doubt on the job and insists he be free to abandon her at any time.
-To persuade him, Cuddy tells him that she is mailing $300 to await his arrival in Iowa, but she secretly keeps it with her.
+To persuade him, Cuddy tells him she will mail $300 to await his arrival in Iowa, but she secretly keeps it with her.

-Briggs's experience comes in handy when the group crosses paths with hostile Pawnee, and he is able to bribe them by giving up Dorothy, Cuddy's horse.
-Later, when Arabella is kidnapped by a freighter, Briggs gives chase, and the two men scuffle before Arabella kills her kidnapper.
-Eventually the caravan comes across the grave of an 11-year-old girl that has been desecrated by Indians, and Cuddy insists they stop and restore it.
-Briggs vows to push on, so Cuddy stays behind and agrees to catch up with him.
-After restoring the grave, Cuddy sets out on horseback.
-However, she loses her way, and after riding all night discovers that she has gone in a circle, and her horse has led her back to the grave.
+The group crosses paths with hostile Pawnee.
+Briggs bribes them by giving up Cuddy's horse.
+Later, Arabella is kidnapped.
+Briggs gives chase, and the two men scuffle before Arabella kills her kidnapper.
+Eventually, the group reaches the grave of an 11-year-old girl which has been desecrated by Indians.
+Cuddy insists they stop and restore it, but Briggs vows to push on, so Cuddy stays behind, saying she will catch up with them.
+After restoring the grave, Cuddy sets out on horseback but loses her way.
+After riding all night she finds herself back at the grave and realizes she has gone in a circle.